-The recent merger of IBM and Apple may be due in part to the concept of icons and their hierarchical and operational components, and to object-oriented programming, in which major new efforts will be placed on developing vocabularies based on pictorial images that can be put into "sentences" or relationships that represent programmable entitites that can be mocked up together as blocks of information and relationships.
-One of the best examples of the significance of this approach relative to the design profession is at the Advanced Visualization Laboratory at Rice University.
-Their programming is close to enabling students to visualize the design process in an extremely holistic manner, while being rich in information yet creative in how and why elements go together.
+The recent merger of IBM and Apple may be due in part to the concept of icons and their hierarchical and operational components, and to object-oriented programming, in which major new efforts will be placed on developing vocabularies based on pictorial images that can be put into "sentences" or relationships that represent programmable entities that can be mocked up together as blocks of information and relationships.
+One of the best examples of the significance of this approach relative to the design profession is at the Advanced Visualization Laboratory at Rice University.7 Their programming is close to enabling students to visualize the design process in an extremely holistic manner, while being rich in information yet creative in how and why elements go together.

 Icon design is an easy to understand, "user friendly" system that represents different depths of complexity in a way that matches the user to his or her own level of design or capability to a variety of operational levels.
 This ranges from the purely symbolic and aesthetic to the purely functional and physical, and from the general to the specific.
 The depth of understanding is enhanced by the fact that a hierarchy of icons enables pictorial or symbolic depth in a way that parallels performance depth.
 This capacity to conceptually zoom in and out graphically as well as technically enables communication to occur among many disciplines without introducing individualized jargon.
-In graphic terms, we refer to this hierarchical relationship as an Icono-groupTM, while the technical performances that "live" behind these icons are an Icono-graphTM.
+In graphic terms, we refer to this hierarchical relationship as an Icono-group[TM], while the technical performances that "live" behind these icons are an Icono-graph[TM].
 These terms have been developed to better communicate these basic relationships.
 Icons should become "regional vocabularies" that are built up by users as well as by regional design and engineering professionals.
-The relationship between icons, Icono-mapsTM, Icon-groupsTM, and Icono-graphsTM is depicted below.
+The relationship between icons, Icono-maps[TM], Icono-groups[TM], and Icono-graphs[TM] is depicted above.